amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Using Jaeger or New Relic as monitoring backend

-[5]:  "Jaeger"
-[6]:  "New Relic"

-Besides Zipkin, other monitoring backends can also ingest telemetry in the Zipkin format.
-Examples include [Jaeger](https://www.jaegertracing.io/) and [New Relic](https://newrelic.com/).
+Jaeger is open-source software for tracing transactions between distributed services.
+It's used for monitoring and troubleshooting complex microservices environments.

+Beyond Zipkin, other monitoring backends, including **Jaeger** and **New Relic** also ingest telemetry using the Zipkin format.
+[Jaeger](https://www.jaegertracing.io/) is an open source distributed tracing system created by Uber Technologies.
+It's used to trace transactions between microservices and monitor and troubleshoot microservices-based distributed systems.
+[New Relic](https://newrelic.com/) is a *full-stack* observability platform.
+It links relevant data across a distributed application to provide a complete picture of your system.
 To try them out, specify an `endpointAddress` pointing to either a Jaeger or New Relic server in the Dapr configuration file.
 Here's an example of a configuration file that configures Dapr to send telemetry to a Jaeger server.
 The URL for Jaeger API is identical to the URL for the Zipkin API.
 The only difference is the port on which the server is running:

  ```yaml
  apiVersion: dapr.io/v1alpha1